mailpoet/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 3.21.0 - 2019-03-11 =
+* Added: backwards compatibility method to fix 3rd party integrations;
+* Added: option to position the title of your post above the excerpt;
+* Added: change the default line heights in Styles sidebar;
+* Improved: human readable error message when mail mail function fails;
+* Fixed: incorrect "authorize your address" link in plugin.

 = 3.20.0 - 2019-03-05 =
 * Added: requirement for all "from" email addresses to be authorized to enable sending;